veeral-patel/true-positive/docs/administer/users_and_groups.md

 ## Delete a group

-To delete a group, click the trash can icon next to the appropriate group.
+To delete a group, click the trash can icon next to the appropriate group above.